Grizedale Forest is situated in the heart of the Lake District, 3 miles south of it’s nearest village Hawkshead.

-The courtyard is cobbled and provides level access to the toilets, café, shop and information point.
+The courtyard is cobbled and provides level access to the toilets, café and information point.
 There is ample seating inside the café as well as a spacious area to sit outside and enjoy the views of the surrounding woodland.
 An accessible ramp leads to the play area and covered picnic area.

 The play area is designed to suit all abilities; it includes a non slip wooden structure able to take wheelchairs and a swing to accommodate children with limited mobility.

 The forest has 8 way marked walking routes, one of which is easy access, 7 cycle routes, cycling and walking orienteering routes and sculptures sited throughout.

 The Ridding Wood Trail is a mile in length with a tarmac surface and very little incline.
 It has sculpture along the way and is suitable for people in wheelchairs or those with children in pushchairs/prams.
 It takes approx 45 mins to complete the route and has seating at various points along the trail.

 There are other short walks which are accessible and staff at the centre will be pleased to advise which may be the most suitable based on individual needs.

 Grizedale Mountain Bikes are located at the centre and offer bikes for half or full days hire.
 The routes that leave the centre are on wide gravel tracks but start with a climb from the valley bottom.
 Children’s bikes, tag along’s and trailers can also be hired plus electric bikes which will certainly help with the hills.

 Assistance Dogs - Registered assistance dogs are welcome in all parts of Grizedale forest.